 To play just as wholeheartedly as one works, but watching out a bit for the competitive angle, remembering that play is for recreation and an increased joy in living.

 To want to lend a hand to the community at large, not to live in an “ivory tower.”

-To combat prejudices caused by differences in economic, political, racial, and religious backgrounds; to strive for a world outlook, putting oneself in others’ places, no matter how far away or how remote.
+To combat prejudice and injustice wherever it appears; to strive for a world outlook, putting oneself in others’ places, no matter how far away or how remote.